-Ground Beef and Noodle Recipes - Amish Noodles
+Ground Beef and Noodle Recipe - Amish Noodles Casserole

-It seems like Amish families eat lots of noodles, and some of them do make homemade noodles.
-But many of them also buy noodles at the store.
-And Amish noodles are popular in many supermarkets today, you can even find them at Walmart.
+It seems like Amish families eat lots of noodles, and some of them make homemade noodles.
+However, many of them also buy noodles at the store.

 Amish egg noodles are delicious in this Yumasetti casserole, but you can use any kind of noodles you want (including gluten-free) for this traditional Amish casserole.

 Yumasetti Casserole - A Great Potluck Dish

 To make Yumasetti, cook the noodles according to the al-dente package directions.
-Cook the ground beef, onion, and garlic until browned.
-Drain any excess grease.
+Cook the ground beef, onion, and garlic until browned, then drain any excess grease.